spiral/docs/docs/en/start/http-basics.md

 <br><br>

 **That's it!
-You've successfully set up your first controller in the Spiral Framework.**
+You've successfully set up your first controller in Spiral.**

 <hr>